 This was perhaps the first clear instance of human behavior increasing environmental pressure on local species and observers noting and following it.
 The industrial revolution roared up to speed and the universal use of coal for heating and industrial production had blackened skies and forests.
 An editorial in an issue of Nature quotes an 1851 railroad guide to the English industrial midlands: “The pleasant green of pastures is almost unknown, the streams, in which no fishes swim, are black and unwholesome…the few trees are stunted and blasted.”
 Continue reading

-- I’m sure you can relate, I mean I’m only human but last week, which I admit would have been the ideal time to be working on this, it was like every time I sat down to get started I’d get just crazy sleepy, like can’t keep my head upright, sleepy.
-It was insane, then as it got closer to this week I found myself kind of having trouble thinking about it and every time I’d try I’d get this sort of anxiety stomach ache.
+3. I’m sure you can relate, I mean I’m only human, but last week, which I admit would have been the ideal time to be working on this, it was like every time I sat down to get started I’d get just crazy sleepy, like can’t-keep-my-head-upright, sleepy.
+It was insane, then as it got closer to this week I found myself kind of having trouble thinking about it, and every time I’d try I’d get this sort of anxiety stomach ache.
 I did manage to get some stuff done though like pick up my bedroom and throw away the old stuff in the fridge.
 It’s kind of a good feeling.
-Then night before last my friend had this thing he wanted me to go to so that only left me last night to pull this together.
+Then the night before last my friend had this thing he wanted me to go to so that only left me last night to pull all of this together.

-- In that light, I think it holds up pretty well.
+4. In that light, I think it holds up pretty well.
 Although full disclosure, I thought the book we had to talk about was kind of up to us so I picked “Cujo”, by the writer Steven King because I read it last Summer.
-I’m sorry I didn’t do “Of Mice and Men” but at least this is an animal and people story too.
+I’m sorry I didn’t do “Of Mice and Men” but at least this is an animal-and-people story too!

-- Question 2 asks me to describe underlying issues that shape the story and I guess that would be like rabies, because everything would have been OK without the rabies.
+7. Question 2 asks me to describe underlying issues that shape the story and I guess that would be like, rabies because everything would have been OK without the rabies.

 In every class I teach, the medium is the PC.
 In every class I teach there is at least one student who still sucks at computing.
 I applaud them being game enough to choose the encounter, because it’s clearly a struggle.
 The problem is that almost all of these students carry their downfall into the room with them and ultimately feel no closer to their goal, or only a touch closer.